sirixdb/sirixdb.github.io/transactional-cursor-api.md

 ## Open and Modify a Resource in a Database

-First, we have to open the resource again.
+First, you have to open the resource again.

 ### Open a Read-Write Transaction in an XML Database

-To open a resource in an XML database we use:
+To open a resource in an XML database you can use:
 ```java
 // Open the database.
 try (final var database = Databases.openXmlDatabase(databaseFile);